 Bonuses and cash-out restrictions

 Before you get too excited about moving money onto these PA sites, take a moment to check for any promotions.
-You can look here at PlayPennsylvania or the site’s promotions page itself.
+You can look here at PlayPennsylvania or the site’s promotions page itself for the latest sportsbook or online casino bonuses in PA.
 Either way, there are often deals that can add extra money to your account.
 Sometimes, you can end up with twice as much as you initially deposited.